aaron-ang/SimpleTweet/README.md

 The following **additional** features are implemented:

 - [x] User can log out from timeline screen and return to login screen
+- [x] User can click on the toolbar to scroll to the top of the timeline

 ## Video Walkthrough